 We use hazardous substances and dangerous goods almost every day of our lives.
 It may be antiseptic for a cut, paint for the walls, or a cleaning product for the bathroom.
 While they may seem harmless, even these ordinary things can make you very sick if they are not used properly.

-It is the responsibility of your employer to provide you with safe work procedures for handling hazardous substances and dangerous goods, and to provide information, training and supervision.
+Key point: It is the responsibility of your employer to provide you with safe work procedures for handling hazardous substances and dangerous goods, and to provide information, training and supervision.
 First aid treatment for hazardous substances and dangerous goods should be part of your training.

 Material safety data sheet